 Mr. Kindrick is originally from Cincinnati, Ohio, but has devoted his professional career to practicing law in the state of Florida.
 In 2007, he earned his Bachelor of Arts degree in History from the Furman University in Greenville, South Carolina.
 Mr. Kindrick earned his Juris Doctorate from George Washington University in Washington, D.C. in 2010.

-Mr. Kindrick is a member of the Florida Bar, the United States District Court for the Middle District and Southern District of Florida, and the Hillsborough County Bar Association.
+Mr. Kindrick is a member of the Florida Bar, the United States District Court for the Middle District & Southern District of Florida, the Hillsborough County Bar Association, the Wm.
+Reece Smith, Jr. Litigation American Inn of Court, and the Thomas E. Penick Jr. American Inn of Court.